yalaiseries/supabase/SUPABASE_SETUP.md

 In Supabase Dashboard:

 1. **Authentication → Providers → Email**
-   - Enable Email provider (magic link / OTP).
+  - Enable Email provider (email + password).
+  - This site uses email+password for normal sign-in.
+Users only receive an email when setting/resetting their password.

 2. **Authentication → URL Configuration**